chuckcharlie/shoo-unifi-doorbell-responder/README.md

 ## 📺 Screen Control Workflow

-SHOO integrates with Home Assistant and UniFi Protect to automatically control your door screen based on person detection.
+SHOO integrates with Home Assistant and UniFi Protect to automatically control your iPad screen based on person detection.
 This creates a seamless experience where the screen turns on when someone approaches and turns off when they leave.

 ### System Architecture